vulsdoc/vuls/docs/vulsrepo.md

 Set the data to be displayed with priority in the `pivot table`.The default is NVD data.

 You can swap priorities by dragging and dropping blocks.
+You can also swap what you want to show and what you want to hide.
 In the following example, the priority of `JVN` and `Ubuntu` is raised so that Japanese and Ubuntu information is shown first.
+We also move `amazon`, `oracle` to the `Hide` side to hide information about Amazon Linux and Oracle Linux.

 ![priority](https://raw.githubusercontent.com/ishiDACo/vulsrepo/master/gallery/priority.gif)